dataforseo/TypeScriptClient/docs/classes/KnowledgeGraphHotelsBookingElement.md

 • `Optional` **description**: `string`

-the description of the results element in SERP
+description of the results element in SERP

 #### Implementation of